auzuha/instant_json_server/README.md

 ## Instant JSON Server

 <p>Meant for developers who need to quickly wind up a server for a json file.
-It creates all basic CRUD endpoints for each resource of a JSON file of your choice.
+It creates all basic CRUD endpoints for each resource of a JSON file of your choice...
 </p>

 ## To Install